osmocom/osmo-gsm-tester/doc/README.txt

 osmo-gsm-tester watches /var/tmp/osmo-gsm-tester for instructions to launch test runs.
-A test run is triggered by a subdirectory containing binaries and a manifest file, typically created by jenkins using the enclosed scripts.
+A test run is triggered by a subdirectory containing binaries and a checksums file, typically created by jenkins using the scripts in contrib/.